pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 But you don't have to.
 Speech Rule Engine provides you the best heuristics on the market and a direct way to bring your own - whether you bring a plain label (that still offers SRE's heuristics and layout information) or you write your own heuristics, it's there to build upon.

 Above all: be mindful what you want to do.
 If you want to provide TeX as non-visual presentation, do that; you are the author and it's your prerogative.
 If you want to provide more standardized descriptions, use Speech Rule Engine to generate them.
 You can provide braille-specific descriptions alongside speech-oriented.
 MathJax and SRE are the best there is for that kind of thing.
-If you can't use JS on the client, you can still do things server-side.
-If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS.
-Keep an eye focusgroup.
+If you don't use JS on the client, you can still do things server-side.
+If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS; several solutions are being discussed that might avoid any client-side JS.

-### TODOs

-* stupid layout: textContent influenced layout -- operator dictionary,  mi single vs multi letter; compare to years of debates around aligning table cells at decimals
-* https://www.w3.org/WAI/WCAG21/Understanding/label-in-name.html#symbolic-text-characters  on how symbols are not characters (there's a part about equations later on in that page which is weird in its own right)